amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 For a [Dutch oven](https://amzn.to/3Hgj5sx):

 Place parchment paper on your counter and flip dough out of the bowl or banneton.
-Once scored, carry the dough into the preheated pot, mist with water, and cover with lid in oven.
+Once scored, carry the dough into the preheated pot, optionally mist with water, and cover with lid in oven.

 For [Challenger Bread Pan](https://challengerbreadware.com/?ref=sourdoughathome):

-Flip dough straight onto the preheated base pan.
-Add two ice cubes, cover with lid, and place in oven.
+Flip dough straight onto the preheated base pan or use parchment paper.
+Score dough, add two ice cubes, cover with lid, and place in oven.

 Turn oven down to 450 degrees and bake covered for 20 minutes.

 ![Score](/images/classic_pan.jpg)

 After 20 minutes, remove the lid from the dutch oven and bake for 18-20 minutes until brown, not burnt.
 If you are using the Challenger pan, take the lid off and place the base onto the inverted lid and put back in oven.
-If you are using a Dutch oven, you might need to push baking time to 25-30 minutes for extra browning depending on your oven.
+If you are using a Dutch oven, you might need to push baking time to 25-30 minutes for extra browning depending on your oven or keep the temp at 500 degrees.

 |                                         |                                               |
 | --------------------------------------- | --------------------------------------------- |